Aliases for GALE Gene

 GeneCards Summary for GALE Gene

 GALE (UDP-Galactose-4-Epimerase) is a Protein Coding gene.
-Diseases associated with GALE include galactose epimerase deficiency and epimerase deficiency galactosemia.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include protein homodimerization activity and UDP-glucose 4-epimerase activity.
+Diseases associated with GALE include Galactose Epimerase Deficiency and Generalized Galactose Epimerase Deficiency.
+Among its related pathways are Glycosaminoglycan metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and oxidoreductase activity, acting on the CH-OH group of donors, NAD or NADP as acceptor.
 An important paralog of this gene is TGDS.

 UniProtKB/Swiss-Prot for GALE Gene

 Catalyzes two distinct but analogous reactions: the reversible epimerization of UDP-glucose to UDP-galactose and the reversible epimerization of UDP-N-acetylglucosamine to UDP-N-acetylgalactosamine.
 The reaction with UDP-Gal plays a critical role in the Leloir pathway of galactose catabolism in which galactose is converted to the glycolytic intermediate glucose 6-phosphate.
 It contributes to the catabolism of dietary galactose and enables the endogenous biosynthesis of both UDP-Gal and UDP-GalNAc when exogenous sources are limited.
 Both UDP-sugar interconversions are important in the synthesis of glycoproteins and glycolipids.